Terms of Service

 2. Before commencing to use the Services, the User is obliged to read the content of the Terms and Conditions.

-3. The Terms and Conditions constitute an integral part of the contract for the provision of electronic services concluded by the Service Provider with the User.
+3. The Terms and Conditions constitute an integral part of the provision of electronic services by the Service Provider to the User, and the Users should familiarise themselves with these Terms and Conditions and abide by them.

 §3